Madly @Regent Street Cinema

 29

-Swept Away Screening 29/06 @The Garden Cinema
+Swept Away @The Garden Cinema

 One of the most controversial choices in the season is the highly divisive Swept Away by Italian iconoclast Lina Wertmüller – the first woman ever nominated for a Best Director Oscar.